 A native of St. Louis, Missouri, John Reagan worked hard to leave his mark on the City of Omaha.
 A second generation immigrant, John’s father left County Kerry, Ireland in 1848.
 Making his way to Iowa, John’s father was a farmer for most of the rest of John’s life.
 John was born in 1867, graduated college in Adair, Iowa in 1885, and and made his way to Omaha soon after that.

 When he got to Omaha, John Reagan immediately started a grocery store.
 While he was running his store, Reagan studied law, and in 1897 he was admitted to the Nebraska State Bar.
 Reagan’s specialty was in handling estates, including land values.
 He traveled across the United States and Europe for work.
-The same John Reagan might have been behind the short-lived Omaha Electric Light and Power Company.
+John Reagan was behind the short-lived Omaha Electric Light and Power Company.
 Founded in 1885 in Omaha, the company’s small plant was located at 11th and Dodge Streets, and was managed and presided over by an Irishman named John Reagan.
 It was sold in 1889.

 In June, 1902, John married Margaret Cannon.
 Margaret was born in 1872 in Ohio, and was the grandniece of Edward Creighton and Count John A. Creighton.
 She was the daughter of Ellen (McShane) and Martin Cannon; Ellen was the daughter of Alice (Creighton) and Thomas McShane of Lexington, Ohio; and Alice was Edward and John’s sister.